 Carmen came from the Dominican Republic at the age of 13.
 She spent her adolescence in Washington Heights in Manhattan.
 Carmen pursued a nursing career at Bronx Community College for three years.
 Carmen feels very excited to be able to work with her community and connect them with the services that we provide.
 She believes that being able to help a person take control of their physical and mental health is priceless.

 Greg joins GPC after previously working for two very successful non-profit start ups: Harvard Eating Disorders Center and The Michael J. Fox Foundation for Parkinson’s Research, and helping to launch Grameen PrimaCare in 2013.
 He has also worked at The Foundation for Dance Promotion/Bill T. Jones Dance Company and the NYU Langone Medical Center.
 He is a graduate of Rollins College.
 Having been to 104 countries, Greg is an avid traveler and has also studied abroad in Australia.

-As Director of Programs, Judith assists with the development of educational programming and research activities with a focus on women’s health/maternal health.
 Judith graduated from Columbia University Mailman School of Public Health with a Masters in Public Health, completing her thesis on maternal health.
 She has worked on research projects/initiatives such as Get Healthy Harlem and Project SHARE, both of which are a part of The Harlem Health Promotion Center.
 She also holds a B.A. in Psychology and Anthropology from Washington University in St. Louis.